 Packed with exciting adventure and with a beautiful landscape teeming with life, Dingalan in the province of Aurora is an ideal spot for travelers and adventure buffs!
 So aside from the popular surfing spot in Baler, try considering Dingalan in your bucket list and immerse yourselves in its natural wonders from the rugged cliff, beach, waterfalls, rock formations and caves.

 Dingalan is a small town and is a third class municipality in the province of Aurora.
 It has eleven barangays with nine located on the seashore and the three on main land including Poblacion.

 I am so thankful to travel group organizers for making it easy nowadays to get into exciting places.
-Honestly, I never heard about Dingalan until I saw pictures of my friends in their FB accounts who joined a group tour.
+Honestly, I never heard about Dingalan until I saw pictures of my friends in their FB accounts that joined a group tour.

 The itchy foot in me got so excited to see Dingalan in person so I searched on the internet a tour organizer and found RA Perrolino.
 I was advised he was a legit organizer so I joined his group for P899 and we added P150 for the boodle fight lunch.
 Our meetup place is in McDonald’s in SM Mall of Asia at 11:00 pm.

 Every time I travel, I choose people I love to make the experience worthy.
 So for this adventure, I enjoined my office mate and a dear friend Cy Moros to be part of this exciting getaway.

 We head off to Dingalan at around 12:20 am.
 We had two stop-overs for bio breaks and a short nap of the driver (he was in his early fifties and with eyeglasses).
 We arrived in Barangay Poblacion around 5:30 am.
 We parked in the main drop off point of vans and buses bound to Cabanatuan fronting the Town Hall and the public market.